Chris Cornell: Memorial and tributes

 Cornell's body was cremated on May 23, 2017.
 His funeral took place on May 26, 2017, at the Hollywood Forever Cemetery in Los Angeles.
-Attendees and speakers at the ceremony included Soundgarden members Kim Thayil, Matt Cameron, and Ben Shepherd, as well as former members Hiro Yamamoto and Scott Sundquist, along with Audioslave's Tom Morello, and Pearl Jam/Temple of the Dog members Jeff Ament and Mike McCready, The mourners included friends and families as well as many notable musicians and others.
+Attendees and speakers at the ceremony included Soundgarden members Kim Thayil, Matt Cameron, and Ben Shepherd, as well as former members Hiro Yamamoto and Scott Sundquist, along with Audioslave's Tom Morello, and Pearl Jam/Temple of the Dog members Jeff Ament and Mike McCready.
+The mourners included friends and families as well as many notable musicians and others.
 The ceremony began with the cemetery's speakers playing Audioslave's "Like a Stone", as well as Cornell's last solo song released before his death, "The Promise".
 Linkin Park's Chester Bennington and Brad Delson performed Leonard Cohen's "Hallelujah".
 At the end of the funeral, Temple of the Dog's song "All Night Thing" accompanied mourners as they exited.
-Cornell's ashes were placed next to his friend Johnny Ramone's cenotaph statue — Ramone is not buried there, he was cremated and his ashes were retained by his widow.
+Cornell's ashes were placed next to a cenotaph statue for his friend Johnny Ramone – Ramone's ashes were retained by his widow.

 Seattle's Space Needle observation tower went dark from 9:00 p.m. to 10:00 p.m.
-PST on May 18, 2017, in honor of Cornell and his contributions to the city's music scene.
+PDT on May 18, 2017, in honor of Cornell and his contributions to the city's music scene.
 On the same night, Ann Wilson paid tribute to Cornell by singing Soundgarden's "Black Hole Sun" on Jimmy Kimmel Live!.
-Soundgarden's drummer, Matt Cameron, was the first of Cornell's former bandmates to comment on his death saying "my dark knight is gone" via Facebook.
+Soundgarden's drummer, Matt Cameron, was the first of Cornell's former bandmates to comment on his death, saying: "my dark knight is gone" via Facebook.
 Pearl Jam, for whom Cameron also drums, released a tribute on their website with a picture of Cornell entitled "Chris".
-Cornell's Audioslave bandmate, Tom Morello, wrote a poem in tribute to him.
+Cornell's Audioslave bandmate Tom Morello wrote a poem in tribute to him.
 Alice in Chains paid tribute with a photo of Cornell on their social media pages with the caption, "We are heartbroken".
 Faith No More changed the homepage of the band's official website to a tribute to Cornell after his death.
 The message could still be seen on the website until November 9, 2017.